apache/maven-resolver/src/site/markdown/api-compatibility.md

 not a problem, but still weird.

-This changes in Maven 3.9+: Maven starting with version 3.9.0 will provide API, SPI, Impl **and Util, Connector**.
-Reason for this change is that Impl and Connector bundled in Maven implements things from both, API and SPI, and there was a binary incompatible change between Resolver 1.8 and previous versions.
-This implies, that in the simplest case (a Maven plugin), where you'd resolver something using API nothing changes for you.
+This changes in Maven 3.9+: Maven starting with version 3.9.0 will provide API, SPI, Impl **and Util and Connector**.
+Reason for this change is that Impl and Connector bundled in Maven implements things from both, API and SPI, and there was a binary incompatible change between Resolver 1.8.0 and previous versions.

 Most Resolver users should not be affected by this change.

 The binary incompatible change happened in SPI class `RepositoryLayout` as part of work done for [MRESOLVER-230](https://issues.apache.org/jira/browse/MRESOLVER-230), and affects both, Connector